+- 2.41.
 The principle of non-refoulment contains two vital components.
 First, no one may be refused entry and secondly no one may be expelled from the Republic.
 The possibility of exclusion on the basis of failing to apply within 5 days serves to violate the expulsion dimension of the principle.
-On a strict reading of the ground for exclusion an applicant who is unable to apply within 5 days would be excluded from the refugee regime and liable to processing as an illegal foreigner under the
+On a strict reading of the ground for exclusion an applicant who is unable to apply within 5 days would be excluded from refugee protection and liable to processing as an illegal foreigner under the Immigration Act.
+The deportation would violate the individual's right to non-refoulment. - 2.42.
+In the matter of Abdi and Another v Minister of Home Affairs and Others the SCA noted that:-